BCCI AGM likely to discuss fate of India's tour to South Africa | Sports-Games

 The emergence of Omicron, which is said to spread faster than the earlier Delta variant, in multiple countries including India has triggered widespread alarm all over the world.

-The variant was detected and flagged to the world by South Africa and as things stand now, there have been multiple hospitalizations in the Gauteng province, where Johannesburg, the venue of the first two Tests beginning December 17, is located.
+The variant was detected and flagged to the world by South Africa and as things stand now, there have been multiple hospitalizations in the Gauteng province, where Johannesburg, the venue of the first Test beginning December 17, is located.

+The next two Tests are scheduled in Centurion and Cape Town, followed by three ODIs and four T20 Internationals.

 During their last tour to England in September, India, leading 2-1 going into the final Test in Old Trafford, could not field a side following a COVID outbreak inside the team bubble and the match had to be rescheduled to July 2022.